Rules of the Game

 We do not recognise as an adequate source the route-maps or leaflets for cycle races and touring events.
 Names such as “Col du Mont Ventoux” or “Col de l’Alpe d’Huez” that one can find on such documents do not transform this summit or ski station respectively into passes as defined in our Rules of the Game.

-This summer meeting, with an international flavour, is organised by the Club which proposes to its members to meet together during a stay with the aim of discovering the passes in one particular area.
+This summer meeting, with an international flavour, is organised by the Club with the specific aim of discovering the passes in one particular area.
 Other regional meetings are proposed by the regional animators.
 It is also quite possible for members of the Club to organise purely local events.
-The timetable, the meeting-places and the condensed programme of such meetings are published in the annual magazine.
+The timetable, the meeting-places and a summary programme of such meetings are published in the annual magazine.

 This agreement or commitment entails submitting pass-lists in accordance with the reference catalogues and the definition of passes recognised by the Club.
 Sending the list to the Secretariat or the Delegates is a good opportunity to highlight new passes that have been discovered that may subsequently enhance the catalogues.

-The Club des Cent Cols is an Association set up under the “1901 Law” managed by a Governing Body (CA) of 8 members, elected for a period of 4 years by all members who are up-to-date with their subscriptions.
+The Club des Cent Cols is an Association set up under the “1901 Law” managed by a Governing Body, the “Conseil d’Administration” (CA) of between 3 and 11 members, elected for a period of 4 years by all members who are up-to-date with their subscriptions.
 The Club is affiliated with the French Cyclotouring Federation (FFCT) as club N° 6384 and is therefore accredited to provide a (French) Federal Licence including insurance for those members requesting this facility.

 The role of regional or national animators is to organise regional gatherings with the aim of both facilitating friendly meetings between existing members as well as welcoming new members.